 Goldfields of Western Australia

 The Goldfields is the southeastern corner of Western Australia.
-It encompasses Norseman, Esperance and Ravensthorpe in the south, and Kalgoorlie, Menzies and Laverton in the north, as well as much more.
+It encompasses Norseman, Esperance, and Ravensthorpe in the south, as well as Kalgoorlie, Menzies, and Laverton in the north, among other areas.

-When you’re driving in the Goldfields of Western Australia, always keep an eye out for oversize trucks carrying mining equipment.
+When you’re driving in the Goldfields of Western Australia, always keep an eye out for oversized trucks carrying mining equipment.

-Sometimes, it’s best to get right off the road as they take up most of the road.
+Sometimes, it’s best to get off the road, as they take up most of the road.

 North of Norseman Camping and Rest Areas